Why Does Scotland Have Two Flags & What Do They Represent?

 The Saltire

-When Scotland’s independence was declared in the Declaration of Arbroath in 1320, St. Andrew was officially made the patron saint and the X symbol was subsequently used to identify Scottish armies in battle.
+The Scots adopted St. Andrew’s virtues as Christianity spread throughout the country, and they later used his symbol, the X-shaped cross, to represent the country.
+St. Andrew was known to have refused to be crucified in the same way that Jesus was, so the Roman’s used an X-shaped cross instead.
+When Scotland’s independence was declared in the Declaration of Arbroath in 1320, St. Andrew was officially made the patron saint, and the X symbol was subsequently used to identify Scottish armies in battle.

-There’s a slight spanner in the works of this theory though, as it’s very possible that early Picts actually modelled themselves on one of St. Andrew’s strongest devotees – the Roman Emperor Constantine – who is said to have seen a vision of the symbol XP (the first two letters of the word ‘Christ’ in Greek) one evening in the light of the setting sun.
+There’s a slight spanner in the works of this theory though, as it’s very possible that early Picts actually modelled themselves on one of St. Andrew’s strongest devotees, the Roman Emperor Constantine, who is said to have seen a vision of the symbol XP (the first two letters of the word ‘Christ’ in Greek) one evening in the light of the setting sun.

-It’s therefore possible that the cross in the Saltire originated from the legend of Constantine’s vision, and not directly from St. Andrew’s crucifix.
+It’s therefore possible that the cross in the saltire originated from the legend of Constantine’s vision and not directly from St. Andrew’s crucifix.

 why does Scotland have two flags

+The second theory (and the most widely accepted) is that the cross on the Saltire originated from an ancient battle between Scottish raiders and an English army.
 In the year 832 AD, a mixed army of Picts and Scots led by King Angus mac Fergus carried out a raid into the Northumbrian-controlled Lothians (in an area now known as East Lothian) but were pursued by a much larger army of Angles and Saxons.

-When the two armies finally met in the village of Athelstaneford in East Lothian it was evident the Scots would lose the battle due to substantially fewer soldiers on the Scottish side.
+When the two armies finally met in the village of Athelstaneford in East Lothian, it was evident the Scots would lose the battle due to substantially fewer soldiers on the Scottish side.
+Legend has it that as King Angus prayed for victory, he saw a white X-shaped cross of clouds appear in the sky overhead, set against a brilliant blue sky.

-While there’s no evidence the vision of clouds in the sky ever happened, it’s a fact that a battle did indeed occur between the two armies at Athelstaneford and King Angus did lead his army to a resounding victory, after which St. Andrew became the patron saint of Scotland.
+While there’s no evidence the vision of clouds in the sky ever happened, it’s a fact that a battle did indeed occur between the two armies at Athelstaneford, and King Angus did lead his army to a resounding victory, after which St. Andrew became the patron saint of Scotland.

-However, back then the cross was often overlaid onto a black background, but this eventually changed to the blue we recognize today in memory of King Angus’ vision.
+Fast-forward a few centuries, and the cross of St. Andrew was used on all Scottish army uniforms to identify Scots from their opponents.
+However, back then, the cross was often overlaid on a black background, but this eventually changed to the blue we recognise today in memory of King Angus’ vision.

 The hue of the blue background varied over the years as advances in fabric dyeing became more sophisticated, but it also varied by region due to the different types of plants that were used in dye manufacturing across Scotland.